 We have agreed that, without the prior consent of Lehman Brothers Inc., we will not, directly or indirectly, offer, sell or otherwise dispose of any shares of common stock or any securities that may be converted into or exchanged for any shares of common stock for a period of 180 days from the date of this prospectus.
-All of our executive officers, directors and substantially all of our stockholders have agreed under lock-up agreements that, without the prior written consent of Lehman Brothers Inc., they will not, directly or indirectly, offer, sell or otherwise dispose of any shares of common stock or any securities that may be converted into or exchanged for any shares of common stock for the period ending 180 days from the date of this prospectus.
+All of our executive officers, directors and substantially all of our stockholders have agreed under lock-up agreements that, without the prior written consent of Lehman Brothers Inc., they will not, directly or indirectly, offer, sell or otherwise dispose of any shares of common stock for the period ending 180 days from the date of this prospectus.
 See "Shares Eligible for Future Sale."

 Before this offering, there has been no public market for the shares of common stock.
-The initial public offering price will be negotiated between the representatives and us.
-In determining the initial public offering price of the common stock, the representatives will consider, among other things and in addition to prevailing market conditions:
+The initial public offering price was negotiated between the representatives and us.
+In determining the initial public offering price of the common stock, the representatives considered, among other things and in addition to prevailing market conditions: